Characters of the Yakuza series: Central Intelligence Agency (CIA)Joji Kazama (, Kazama Jōji)

 51 years old.
 Andre Richardson, a.k.a. the "Man in Black", is first thought to be a CIA agent, but it is later revealed by Mine that he is really the leader of Black Monday, a powerful illegal arms dealing organisation.
-He dies when Mine jumps off the roof of the hospital holding on to him, after being shot.
+He falls to his apparent death when Mine jumps off the roof of the hospital holding on to him, after being shot.
+Years after his presumed death, he opens a bar in Hawaii known as Revolve Bar and operates it as its proprietor, and is only known to Kiryu's group as "The Bartender".